Easy As Cookies

 • Cool at room temperature for at least an hour, then chill for at least 2 hours before cutting and serving.

-• Store in an airtight container in the refrigerator.
+• Store in an airtight container in the refrigerator, and serve cold.
 Cheesecake will pick up off flavors if not covered.
-Eat within 3-5 days.
+Eat within 5 days.

 Notes

-Grocery store chocolate chips work fine in this, as long as they are real chocolate.
+Grocery store chocolate chips work fine, as long as they are real chocolate.

-The cookie crust edge will slump down as it prebakes; this is fine.
-I prebake the crust because it helps the cheesecake bake and firm up.
+The cookie crust edge will slump down as it parbakes; this is fine.
+I parbake the crust because it helps the cheesecake bake and firm up.

 Cheesecake is done when the top is dry or set, but the cheesecake still wiggles a little when you move the pan.
 It will be more firm about 1 inch from the edge, and the center will continue to bake and firm up with residual heat.
 If the cheesecake sloshes or seems to roll in waves underneath the surface, it is not done yet.